 Hurricane Ida at the Waste Channel (Spillway)

-This area experienced some pretty heavy rains from the recent Hurricane Ida, so I hiked the spillway to see first hand to what heights the discharge reached.
+The Nashua River watershed received nearly 5 inches of rain in two days from the recent Hurricane Ida, so I hiked the spillway to see first hand to what heights the discharge reached.

 It did not disappoint, not only was the water deeper in the channel but it was moving a lot faster than at normal times.